danielanthonycollins/in-home/README.md

 ### **Honourable mentions**

 Special thanks to my mentor Richard Wells for his excellent advice and support throughout this project.

+### **Content**

+The [Django signals documentation](https://docs.djangoproject.com/en/5.0/ref/signals/) really helped me to structure the code for handling updates to product ratings for new review submissions and also deletions.

+The [Django custom template tags documenation](https://docs.djangoproject.com/en/5.0/howto/custom-template-tags/) aided me to create the custom template filter used in the products app to check if the name of the category is one of the specified values.

 ### **Media**